MatrixEditor/caterpillar/docs/sphinx/source/reference/datamodel/processing_classes.rst

 The context is another core element of this framework, utilized to store all relevant variables needed during the process of packing or unpacking objects.
-The top-level :meth:`~caterpillar.model.unpack` and :meth:`~caterpillar.model.pack` methods are designed to create the context themselves with some pre-defined (internal) fields.
+The top-level :meth:`~caterpillar.model.unpack` and :meth:`~caterpillar.model.pack` methods are designed to create the root context themselves with predefined internal fields.
+Additional keyword arguments passed to these helpers are copied into that root context.

 .. admonition:: Implementation Note